JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Set resolution -w x -h y and use 3D-Analyze app for Intel G31/33.
 The skip intro button is only available for resolutions > 800x600.
 If background sounds are too low, add snd_refdist "80" to config.
-To improve performance add to shortcut -heapsize x, x being RAM/2.
-On runtime error remove \Python\Pythoncore\2.1\ line in registry.
-If character movement feels skidding add "sv_friction" "8" to cfg.
+"Bad inline model" error means you continued an incompatible save.
+If a new game starts black remove all saves or try windowed mode.
+When you get a "vertex buffer" error, disable additional monitors.
 Special dialogue fonts will only appear at resolutions > 800x600.
 On low frame rate kill rain: "particles_enable_precipitation" "0".
 If you experience random attacking bind attack away from "enter".
-When you get a "vertex buffer" error, disable additional monitors.
+Append -dxlevel 80(90) -window(fullscreen) to shortcut on crashes.
 On cutscenes freeze use "camera_kill", "frenzyplayer" or ALT-TAB.
 If you can't read papers re-bind "use" away from the mousebuttons.
 Weird water animations can be disabled using "mat_drawwater" "0".
 On crashes with "violation in module Vgui2.dll" change resolution.
 If dialogues are looping re-bind "use" away from any mousebutton.
-"Bad inline model" error means you continued an incompatible save.

 Patch Permission: